 (INDIA from 501 to 1200 -- continued)

 Pirate raids by Indians against Muslim shipping on the Indian Ocean were followed by a reprisal invasion of the Sind – near the Indus River delta.
-No Indian force drove the Muslims out of the Sind.
 The first Muslim state in India was founded there in 711.
-The conquered area was not rich enough in agricultural potential to induce the Arabs to establish themselves there permanently.
-The Muslims left on their own accord, but soon they returned.
-Aziz al-Habbari, semi-independent but loyal to the Abbasid caliphate in Baghdad, began his rule and a dynasty in the Sind in 841.
+The conquered area was not rich enough in agricultural potential to induce the Arabs to establish themselves there permanently, and they left on their own accord.
+But Arabs returned.
+The Habbari family acquired an agricultural estate in the village of Baniya, which later became an important town.
+The Habbari family engaged also in commerce and achieved a prominent status among the Arab settlers.
+The Habbari family began to rule in the Sind in 841, creating a semi-independent state loyal to the Abbasid caliphate in Baghdad.

-However much Shankara brought unity to Hindu ideology, politically India remained disunited and therefore militarily weak.
+However much Shankara brought unity to Hindu ideology, politically India remained disunited.
 India was without an army capable of defending against Muslim invasions.
-Here and there were little armies, but nothing like the force wielded by Samudra Gupta when much of India was united by the Gupta Empire.
+Here and there were little armies, but nothing like the force that existed when India was united by the Gupta Empire.

-In the late 900s, Mahmud, the Sunni Muslim Turkish sultan who ruled the Ghaznavid Empire (across Iran and centered at Ghazni in what today is Afghanistan) began sending men on horseback through the Khyber Pass.
+In the late 900s, Mahmud, the Sunni Muslim Turkish sultan ruled the Ghaznavid Empire, an empire across Iran and what today is Afghanistan.
+From Ghazni he began sending men on horseback through the Khyber Pass.
 They raided temple towns in northwest India.
 These Muslims terrorized Hindus and carried back as much booty as they could, much of it from temples.
-The raiding stopped around 1010 after the Hindus agreed to pay tribute to the Mahmud.
+The raiding stopped around 1010 after the Hindus agreed to pay tribute.
 Here was the traditional act of submission, the Indians sending to Ghazni annual trains of elephants laden with gifts.

 The agreement between the Muslims and the Indians broke down and raiding resumed, the Muslims believing they were wielding the sword of Muhammad.
 They smashed more Hindu temples.
 They slaughtered or enslaved thousands, leaving survivors shocked and disappointed that they were not being protected from harm by their god Shiva.

-Mahmud broke the power of the local rulers in the areas that he raided.
+Mahmud broke the power of the local rulers in areas that he raided.
 He shattered the economy of northeastern India.
-The precious metals taken from India's temples went into circulation.
-And much as Alexander's conquests had freed the gold of Darius III and had stimulated the economy in Alexander's time, the riches taken from India's temples gave rise to economic activity in Mahmud's empire.
-Mahmud erected buildings and magnificent mosques in Ghazni.
-He turned Ghazni into a world center of Islamic culture, and he financed more military campaigns in Central Asia.
+Precious metals taken from India's temples went into circulation (much as Alexander's conquests had freed the gold of Darius III and stimulated the economy in his time).
+With his new wealth, Mahmud erected buildings and magnificent mosques in Ghazni.
+He turned Ghazni into a world center of Islamic culture, and he financed more military campaigns.

-In 1024 he defeated the Habbari Dynasty in the Sind and annexed it.
+In 1024 he defeated the Habbari Dynasty in the Sind and he annexed that area.
 In 1025 he invaded Somnath and looted its temple on the coast of Saurashtra.
-He died at 59 in 1030, His sultanate passed to one of his sons, who fought a brother, and eventually the empire collapsed.

-The Ghurids despised Hinduism, but their slaughter and enslavement of Hindus and the ruination of Hindu holy places was ineffective in diminishing that faith.
-The Hindus were too numerous for them.
-Only on the fringe of Hindu society were people attracted to Islam.
+The Ghurids despised Hinduism, but their slaughter and enslavement of Hindus and the ruination of Hindu holy places were ineffective in diminishing that faith.
+The Hindus were too numerous for them, and only on the fringe of Hindu society were people attracted to Islam.

-Muslim rulers in northern India refused to allow Hindu temples to be rebuilt, and, without temples, Hindu ceremonies became more public and plebeian.
+Muslims in northern India refused to allow Hindu temples to be rebuilt, and without temples Hindu ceremonies became more public and plebeian.
 Ceremonies were often performed in a town's public square, with amassed worshipers passing along the town's streets.
 Without temple ritual, communion with God through ecstasy increased, and Sanskrit remained a language of a learned few – the language of the Brahmins.